-Your employer must contribute a minimum of 9.5% of your ordinary time earnings (OTE)4 up to the maximum contributions base (\$216,120 for the 2018/19 year) into a complying superannuation fund.
+Your employer must contribute a minimum of 9.5% of your ordinary time earnings (OTE)4 up to the maximum contributions base (\$221,080 for the 2019/20 financial year) into a complying superannuation fund.

 However, because you are a defined benefit member, the employer does not have to actually make these contributions, but instead, the benefit being earned must be at least equivalent to the value of these SG contributions (SG minimum benefit), as determined by the actuary.